,

 Some employers will leverage their Marketing department to write job descriptions.
 Marketing team members will likely also get involved if you are including the following in your job descriptions:

+Another way to write a JD is to hire a copywriter from an outside consultant or recruitment agency.
 If you want to learn the difference between how an amateur and a pro writes a job description, check out the How Copywriters Write Job Descriptions section below.

 EEO Statements in Job Descriptions